kyivinua/thingsboard.github.io/_includes/templates/edge/use-cases/data-filtering/create-dashboard.md

 {% include images-gallery.html imageCollection="createDashboard" showListImageTitles="true" %}

-<b>Congratulations!</b> You have successfully sent telemetry from the device, saved it on the edge, pushed filtered data to the cloud, and visualized it on the dashboard.
+**Congratulations!** You have successfully sent telemetry from the device, saved it on the edge, pushed filtered data to the cloud, and visualized it on the dashboard.